 The DAV trains its adjudicators rigorously.
 All adjudicators are accredited according to the Australian Debating Federation (ADF) Rules.
-Adjudicators are ranked from Beginner through to Senior, and A Grade debates are adjudicated by our most experienced adjudicators wherever possible.
+Adjudicators are ranked from Beginner through to Senior Trainer, and A Grade debates are adjudicated by Senior Trainers wherever possible.

 Adjudicators are frequently university students, teachers or young professionals who have themselves participated in DAV competitions, so they have plenty of advice and experience to share with students.